kjkostlan/TuringCreate/README.md

+## Maturity: Way too young to use.
+Development: Queued.

 Turing Create aims to combine the world of graphical editing with programming.
 Blender is a wonderful tool, but in it and other tools the GUI and Python worlds are somewhat separated.

 The goal of Turing Create is to have a much tighter integration.
 GUI operations generate lines of code, vaguely similar to recording a macro, which can be then used and/or edited by any IDE.